Acizza/TwichIRC/README.md

-mods     | channel          | Prints a list of moderators connected to the specified channel. channels | none             | Prints a list of all currently connected channels. leaveall | none             | Leaves all currently connected channels.
+mods     | channel          | Prints a list of moderators connected to the specified channel. channels | none             | Prints a list of all currently connected channels. leaveall | none             | Leaves all currently connected channels. setcfg   | key, value       | Updates the given setting key with the given value. savecfg  | none             | Writes the current configuration to the settings file.

 Settings
 ========